JagratiTalreja01/JagratiTalreja01/README.md

 🌟 Welcome to My GitHub!

-👨‍💻 About Me: I'm a passionate Artificial Intelligence Engineer and a highly motivated individual aiming to achieve high career growth through continuous learning and utilizing my skills to progress professionally and personally.
+👨‍💻 About Me: I'm a passionate Artificial Intelligence Engineer and a highly motivated individual aiming to achieve high career growth through continuous learning and utilising my skills to progress professionally and personally.
 I am a **Postdoctoral Fellow, Co-Lead & Co-PI on NASA & NSF funded projects** at North Carolina A&T State University, working at the intersection of:

 <img src="./NASA_Logo.PNG" width="120" align="right" style="margin-left:15px;"/>